moby/moby/docs/sources/docker-hub/builds.md

   </tbody>
 </table>

-### GitHub organizations
+### GitHub Organizations

 GitHub organizations will appear once your membership to that organization is made public on GitHub.
 To verify, you can look at the members tab for your organization on GitHub.

-### GitHub service hooks
+### GitHub Service Hooks

 Follow the steps below to configure the GitHub service hooks for your Automated Build:

 <table class="table table-bordered">
   <thead>